nithyaramakrishnan/data-shield/convert.md

 ### Converting Java applications
 {: #convert-java}

-When you convert Java based applications, there are a few extra requirements and limitations.
+When you convert Java-based applications, there are a few extra requirements and limitations.
 When you convert Java applications by using the Enclave Manager UI, you can select `Java-Mode`.
 To convert Java apps by using the API, keep the following limitations and options in mind.

 **Limitations**

-* The recommended maximum enclave size for Java apps is 4GB.
+* The recommended maximum enclave size for Java apps is 4 GB.
 Larger enclaves might work but can experience degraded performance.
 * The recommended heap size is less than the enclave size.
 We recommend removing any `-Xmx` option as a way to decrease the heap size.
 * The following Java libraries have been tested:
   - MySQL Java Connector